lab1092/blender-manual_ja/manual/physics/fluid/domain.rst

    If the mesh has modifiers, the rendering settings are used for exporting the mesh to the fluid solver.
    Depending on the setting, calculation times and memory use might exponentially increase.
-   For example, when using a moving mesh with :guilabel:`Subsurf` as an obstacle, it might help to decrease simulation time by switching it off, or to a low subdivision level.
+   For example, when using a moving mesh with *Subsurf* as an obstacle, it might help to decrease simulation time by switching it off, or to a low subdivision level.
    When the setup/rig is correct, you can always increase settings to yield a more realistic result.